A Meditation on Peace, Justice, and Survival

 Howard Zinn, noting that the problem is not civil disobedience, but, rather, all too pervasive obedience, declared: “Our problem is that people are obedient all over the world, in the face of poverty, starvation, stupidity, war and cruelty.
 Our problem is that people are obedient while the jails are full of petty thieves, and all the while the grand thieves are running the country.”

-Noam Chomsky notes: “I don’t know what word in the English language … applies to people who are willing to sacrifice the literal existence of organized human life so they can put a few more dollars into highly stuffed pockets.
+Noam Chomsky notes: “I don’t know what word in the English language – I can’t find one – applies to people who are willing to sacrifice the literal existence of organized human life so they can put a few more dollars into highly stuffed pockets.
 The word ‘evil’ doesn’t even begin to approach it.”
+Perhaps two words are needed (with a bow to Mailer and Jung): elephantiastical psychopathology.

-Plato said in The Crito that “all wars are fought for the accumulation of wealth.”
-Today, the American landscape is littered with statues of generals on stallions, while memorials to prophetic peacemakers are barely to be found.
+Plato says in The Phaedo that “all wars are fought for the acquisition of wealth.”
+[65c] Today, the American landscape is littered with statues of generals on stallions, while memorials to prophetic peacemakers are barely to be found.

 War memorials abound, but where are the institutes for the study and practice of peace that could hold the promise of a better future?